BartMassey/wordle5/README.md

 runtime of the single-threaded version is spent in the solver proper, so there's still some room for improvement there, albeit with diminishing returns.
-For the multithreaded version the solver time appears to be in the
+For the multi-threaded versions the solver time appears to be in the
-noise: much larger dictionaries would be needed to exercise 24 threads sufficiently.
+noise: much larger dictionaries would be needed to exercise many threads sufficiently.

 The `main` branch code uses `std::fs::read_to_string()` followed by line splitting of the string to read the